Lavert Hill: Kansas City Chiefs

 Hill signed with the Kansas City Chiefs as an undrafted free agent on April 26, 2020.
 He was waived during final roster cuts on September 5, 2020.
 He was signed to the practice squad the following day.
 He was released on November 24, 2020.

 Philadelphia Eagles

 On December 8, 2020, Hill was signed to the Philadelphia Eagles practice squad.
 He signed a reserve/future contract with the Eagles on January 4, 2021.

-He was waived on August 23, 2021.
+On August 23, 2021, Hill was waived by the Eagles.

 Arizona Cardinals

 On October 26, 2021, Hill was signed to the Arizona Cardinals practice squad.
 He was released on November 1.

 San Francisco 49ers

-On December 15, 2021, Hill was signed to the San Francisco 49ers.
+On December 15, 2021, Hill was signed to the San Francisco 49ers practice squad.

 Cleveland Browns

 On August 5, 2022, Hill signed with the Cleveland Browns.
 Hill was waived with an injured designation on August 30; after clearing waivers, he reverted to the Browns' injured reserve list on August 31.
 He was released on September 9.